 Syn2Psy is an Innovative Training Network (ITN-ETN, the E standing for European) funded by the EU Horizon 2020 framework program under the Marie Sklodowska-Curie Actions (MSCA) initiative.
 Its mission is to provide advanced (PhD-level) training to early-stage researchers in the molecular, synaptic, circuit and behaviour basis of neuropsychiatric disorders.

 The network integrates experienced researchers from top-level European research institutions (academic and from industry):

 - Center for Neuroscience and Cell Biology (CNC) – University of Coimbra, Portugal

-- Interdisciplinary Institute for Neuroscience (IINS-CNRS) – University of Bordeaux, France
+- Interdisciplinary Institute for Neuroscience (IINS) – University of Bordeaux, France

 - Brain and Mind Institute (BMI) – Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland